wrightben/math/Football/README.md

 ### Conclusion

 1. Throw fast.
 Velocity is the critical variable.
-2. When maximizing distance, optimizing angle of attack is increasingly important as speed increases.
+2. When maximizing distance, optimizing launch angle is increasingly important as speed increases.